 An employer may not dismiss an employee or give him a termination notice while the employee is on sick leave.
 If the employee uses all of his 90 days’ sick leave and has not been able to report to work afterwards, the employer may terminate his services.
 In such a case, the employee shall be entitled to the end of service benefits in accordance with the provisions of the labour law.

-Read more on sick leave according to UAE Labour Law and its Executive Regulations (MoHRE).
+Read more on sick leave as per UAE Labour Law and its Executive Regulations.